goscickiw/Analog-Video-Comb-Filter/README.md

 ### Standard selection jumpers (SYS1, SYS2)

 SAA4961 only.
 When using SAA4960, SYS1 and SYS2 jumpers should be left open.
+When using SAA4963, the jumpers are not connected.

 Appropriate crystal for the subcarrier oscillator should be installed depending on the jumper setting.
 If the standard is going to be changed frequently, it may be possible to install a socket for the crystal, however it should be taken into account that MC44144 is sensitive to additional capacitance at the crystal.